osmandapp/web/main/docs/user/plugins/external-sensors.md

 - Settings for sensors are only available if the External Sensors plugin is enabled.
 - To use data from external sensors, go to *<Translate android="true" ids="shared_string_menu,plugins_menu_group,record_plugin_name,shared_string_settings,data_settings,external_sensor_widgets"/>*.
 - A list of available sensors for each data type is always available, regardless of whether any sensor is connected.
-- If none of the sensor types are paired, you can use the [*Pair new sensor*](#pair-new-sensor) button in the Trip recording plugin *Settings* menu.
+- If none of the sensor types are paired, use the [*Pair new sensor*](#pair-new-sensor) button in the Trip recording plugin *Settings* menu.
 - OsmAnd records data from selected sensors to the [track](../plugins/trip-recording.md#recorded-gpx-file) while recording a trip.

 :::note
 OsmAnd uses [**track recording**](../plugins/trip-recording.md#recorded-gpx-file) with such *tag names* for external sensors, with which your file can be easily read by the sports applications you use.
-For example Strava or Runkeeper.
+For example, Strava or Runkeeper.
 :::